-On 17 February 2020 the reta awards were presented for the 13th time.
-Twelve outstanding retail technology solutions were honoured in four different categories during a festive ceremony at the Seifenfabrik Dr. Thompson’s in Dusseldorf.
+The reta awards were presented for the 15th time.
+Fifteen outstanding retail technology solutions were recognised in five different categories.

 Best Customer Experience

 Valora’s AI kiosk allows customers purchasing bulk foods without a barcode to use the self-checkout service.
 The AI-controlled self-service checkout systems can recognise up to ten products per second — without having to scan them sequentially.
 This means that customers can use a simple interface to complete their purchase in just a few steps.
 Smoothr/Walkout Technologies and Pan Oston B.V. are Valora’s project partners.

 To serve consumers’ desire for quick, easy and flexible shopping on the go, Lekkerland, together with its partner LateBird Deutschland, has developed a fully automated 24/7 shopping system.
 Consumers can choose from a wide range of products around the clock, seven days a week: from chilled products such as salads and sandwiches to non-chilled items such as confectionery and snacks to frozen goods.

 Furnishings store Porta and its partner Warrify are doing the environment a service and are tackling the problem of too much paper.
 They have digitised the paper receipt, thereby conserving resources and allowing the store to gathering customer information and analyse purchasing behaviour.
 At the checkout counter, customers comfortably receive their receipt on their smartphone via a QR code.